Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices

-In Sec.~\ref{sec:superpix}, we demonstrate the benefits of using context-aware augmentations via a case study on MNIST superpixel classification.
+In Sec.~\ref{sec:superpix}, we demonstrate the benefits of using task-aware augmentations via a case study on MNIST superpixel classification.

-\underline{\smash{Experimental Setup:}} 50K images are used for training, 10K for validation, and 10K for testing.
+\textit{Experimental Setup: }50K images are used for training, 10K for validation, and 10K for testing.
 We follow the same procedure as \cite{Dwivedi20_BenchmarkingGNNs} to convert images to superpixel graphs: SLIC (\cite{Achanta12_SLIC}) is used to extract superpixels from the image.
-Then, a $k$-nearest neighbor graph is constructed between the superpixels.
+Then, a $k$NN graph is constructed between the superpixels.
 Node features are RGB values and $(x,y)$ coordinates of superpixels.
-Classification is performed using three contrastive learning frameworks: SimSiam (\cite{Chen20_SimSiam}), SimCLR (\cite{Chen20_SimCLR}), and BYOL (\cite{Grill20_BYOL}).
+Classification is performed using three CL frameworks: SimSiam (\cite{Chen20_SimSiam}), SimCLR (\cite{Chen20_SimCLR}), and BYOL (\cite{Grill20_BYOL}).
 The same hyper-parameters and architecture are used for all frameworks.
 Specifically, we use a 5-Layer GIN model closely following \cite{Dwivedi20_BenchmarkingGNNs}.
-This model is converted from DeepGraphLibrary\footnote{https://www.dgl.ai} to Pytorch Geometric (\cite{Fey19_PyG}).
+This model is converted from DGL (https://www.dgl.ai) to PyG (\cite{Fey19_PyG}).
 The following hyper-parameters are used: LR=5e-4, Hidden-Dim =110, Epochs=80, Batch-size = 128.
 The Adam (\cite{Kingma14_Adam}) Optimizer is used for training.
 The projector is a 2-layer MLP.
 The predictor is a 2-layer MLP.
 Predictor hidden dimension is 1028.
 Bottleneck dimension is 128.
 Results are reported over 3 seeds.
-Domain agnostic graph augmentations are random node dropping (at 20\% and 30\%).
-The context aware augmentation is random colorizing, performed using Scikit-Image (\cite{scikit-image}).
+DAGAs are random node dropping (at 20\% and 30\%).
+The task-aware augmentation is random colorizing, performed using Scikit-Image (\cite{scikit-image}).
 As discussed in the main text, colorizing can be represented as transformation on node features as well.